orangejuice/blog/data/activity/movie-花月杀手-2023/record.en.md

 date: 2023-12-29 08:28:47+08:00
 douban:
   rating: 7.3
-  subtitle: 2023 / USA / Drama, Romance, Mystery, History, Crime, Western / Martin
+  subtitle: 2023 / USA / Drama Romance Mystery History Crime Western / Martin
-    Scorsese / Leonardo DiCaprio, Robert De Niro
+    Scorsese / Leonardo DiCaprio Robert De Niro
 ---

-It's long, but remarkably good to the point it doesn't feel boring.
-The movie vividly presents a society that existed before the advent of modern civilization, with underlying self-interests, survival of the fittest and pure, unblemished love.
-People by nature are risk-taking animals in pursuit of maximum benefits, with virtue and other noble qualities coming afterwards.
-When the benefits of doing something outweigh the risks, there is always someone willing to have a go.
-The uncle epitomizes pure evil, the nephew is torn between right and wrong, and Molly represents absolute purity.
-Molly's innocent demeanor and her expansive heart signify a type of beautification and light in the movie, offering some comfort to the audience.
+Lengthy, yet surprisingly good, it never feels dull throughout.
+It vividly portrays the dark and jungle-like society before modern civilization, revealing the calculative human nature, the survival of the fittest among groups, and the ever-relevant theme of pure, unblemished love.
+People are creatures willing to take risks and maximize self-interest, where so-called morals and other noble virtues come secondary.
+When the benefits of an action outweigh the risks, there will always be someone willing to attempt it.
+The uncle represents pure darkness, the nephew sways between dark and light, and Molly is pure innocence.
+Ms. Molly's harmless nature and broad generosity serve as an embellishment, a beam of light in the film, offering some solace to the audience.